oVirt/ovirt-site/source/feature/migration-of-dwh-and-reports.html.md

 ### Summary

-Allow ovirt-engine-dwh to be installed and configured by engine-setup on a separate machine, without requiring ovirt-engine to be on the same host.
+Allow ovirt-engine-dwh and ovirt-engine-reports to be migrated and configured by engine-setup on a separate machine, without requiring ovirt-engine to be on the same host.

 ### Owner